Aaron Carter's Highs & Lows: Inside His Troubled Journey

 He went back on tour and was in his element, doing a medley of old hits, such as "I Want Candy" and "Aaron's Party," but also showcasing his new stuff like "Fool's Gold," which he characterized as "EDM-dub-trap."

-This past May, however, Carter family patriarch Bob Carter died unexpectedly at the age of 65.
+In May 2017, however, Carter family patriarch Bob Carter died unexpectedly at the age of 65.
 "My heart is broken, We are so hurt we lost you poppa way too soon.
 You were never human to me, you were always my real life super hero," Aaron wrote on Instagram.

 And while Carter went back on the road, with then-girlfriend Madison Parker in tow, it doesn't feel as if life has been the same for the singer since.

 He has said that working out and therapy—"talking about stuff and not being afraid to be real with yourself"—helped him cope with his chronic anxiety.
-But he also told ET last year that, despite the sojourn to rehab, he still smoked weed and drank wine.
+But he also told ET in 2016 that, despite the sojourn to rehab, he still smoked weed and drank wine.
 He said, "I'm not going to abuse things.
 It's just how I'm gonna do my life."

 "The misconceptions are that I'm a meth head, or I'm a crackhead, or I'm a drug addict, or I'm this or that," Carter said, noting that people tended to assume he was so skinny because he was abusing drugs.
-(Rumors that have since continued to plague him.)

 Frazer Harrison/Getty Images